davidpatto/consentuaBlog/_posts/2017-11-24-why-you-need-consent-it-enables-trust.md

+---
+layout: post
-Why you Need Consent in the Digital Economy.
+title: Why you Need Consent in the Digital Economy.
 It enables Trust.
+published: false
+author: chris_cooper
+comments: true
+---

 Lets face it we have grown used to organisations sending us unsolicited material and even though we as consumers are sometimes frustrated by old adverts chasing your business just because you once went to look at booking.com, the fact is the internet is not on your side as a consumer.
 Until now that is, with GDPR now coming into force consumers finally have an opportunity for a more level playing field.